CloudCoinConsortium/CloudCoin/CloudCoin File Formats/QR/README.md

 3. Subdomain Tokken

-## Entrire Coin
+# Format 1.
+Stack file as text on the QR.

 This is very simple, you just take a stack file and insert it into a QR code like it was text.
+However, it creates a large QR that may be difficult for some phones to read and will be difficult to put on packaging.

-## New Compressed CloudCoin Format
+# Format 2.
+Compressed CloudCoin Format

 The compressed CloudCoin Format has three parts:
 1. Serial Number